FPSRGP/untitled/README.md

 # *welcome to* **Jag.io**
  - releasing at 60 stratagems!
 **(should probably use json sooner or later lmao)**
+= all 60 stratagems will be avaliable on release day!
+- version 0.0.1
 # Contributors:
 <p align="center">
   <img src="https://contrib.rocks/image?repo=waterl3mon/Jag.io" />